GoTab Helps Breweries Keep the Hospitality & the Revenue

 As cold weather and indoor dining restrictions started limiting operations at Philly-based Evil Genius Beer Company this past winter, the team decided to pivot and develop new ways to bring its serious beer with seriously funny names to customers.
 With the help of GoTab's fast and flexible restaurant commerce platform, Evil Genius opened two new beer pop-up shops in Center City's Rittenhouse neighborhood and Northern Liberties.
 "With further restrictions being put in place, we were able to give additional holiday hours to our staff by opening pop-up shops fairly quickly.
 The fast implementation we were able to do with GoTab made this a really easy and seamless process," said co-owner Trevor Hayward.
 "On the first weekend, we had promising results and were able to double our current revenue in just a few days," he added.

 GoTab will be hosting a free webinar on May 5 from 2:30-3pm to discuss solutions for boosting sales in a limited labor world.
-Sign up here to attend the session.
+Sign up for Boost Sales in a Limited Labor World today.

 About GoTab, Inc.